in28minutes/java-cheat-sheet/README.md

 ```
 Condition is isTrue=true.
 This is assignment.
 Returns true.
 So, code in if is executed.
 ### Switch Statement
 - A switch statement is used when we have to choose between a list of options.
-LetÕs look at a few examples of Switch Statements and understand it more.
+Let's look at a few examples of Switch Statements and understand it more.

 #### Switch Statement Example 1
 Look at the example below: Based on the value in number appropriate switch case statement is executed.